 Since the very birth of TOPR teamwork and ability to cooperate have been the keystones of our organisation.
 We are very lucky that teamwork is the main theme of this year's ICAR Congress.

-During the Congress we will have an opportunity to present our experience from the last months - extensive joint work of various rescue agencies during mass casualty event resulting from great popularity of the Tatras among tourists, as well as intensification of powerful weather phenomena.
+During the Congress, held at the Nosalowy Dwór Resort in Zakopane, we have the opportunity to present our experience from the last months - extensive joint work of various rescue agencies during mass casualty event resulting from great popularity of the Tatras among tourists, as well as intensification of powerful weather phenomena.
 I am referring to the case of thunderstorm which left more than 160 persons injured, many in severe health distress, and four people - including two children - passed away.
 This disastrous event occurred at a very intense time for our small, local organisation.
 There was an ongoing cave rescue which came to completion after a month since the first rescuers were sent underground, an evacuation of more than 400 passengers trapped in the mountains after lightning damage to cable car, and a number of "standard" rescue interventions in the Tatras.
 Without exemplary cooperation with other rescue organisations and agencies these operations would not have been completed.

 Jan Krzysztof, Leader of TOPR

 Wed 09 Oct 19 > Practical Day (optional), under the lead of TER

 Fri 11 Oct 19 > Congress